 Within the School, our goal is to create an environment that allows you to excel and reach your full potential.
 Offering access to first-class facilities and strong links with eminent researchers, commercial partners and regional health service providers, our postgraduate taught programmes are designed to meet the diverse needs of all our students.

 The curriculum of our taught programmes provides the knowledge and skills you will need in your subject area, and all our master's programmes include an opportunity to carry out an independent research project on subjects spanning areas of life sciences and biomedical research from molecular to experimental biology and clinical medicine.

 Students are at the heart of our teaching, and we have listened to current and past students, and incorporated their feedback to generate courses that we are extremely proud of.

 Remember to make the most of the wide range of opportunities offered while you study and become part of the wider University community.

-Although we are living through unusual times and ones that we have not experienced before, as always we are here to support you and wish you every success as you embark upon your taught programme, and develop your future career.
+We are here to support you and wish you every success as you embark upon your taught programme, and develop your future career.

 Wishing you all the best,